borisdj/borisdj.github.io/_posts/2022-08-15-revolution-of-money.md

 Although it has the power to disrupt Banking and monetary industry we can look at it more as a transformative technology that will improve and augment it.
 And only time will unlock it's full potential.
 Firstly it was interesting cool new technology, and later it became something like investment, sort of digital gold - Store of Value.<br>
 In the long run idea is for it to become regular everyday payment service, to fully realize function as Medium of Exchange.
 For this to happen it needs good integration with second layer lightning protocol for scalability.
 Once it grows large enough it will become stable which enables it tBitcoin Standard,hen to be also Unit of Account.
 If this happens it will inevitable become Global Reserve Asset, **Bitcoin Standard**, and in many countries as people adopt it, regulatory will follow to make it like foreign currency, meaning no capital gain tax.
 Since nobody controls it, it is also easier for all countries, including world super powers, to use for international clearing since they will not depend on the competition.
 In that case it's value could rise to few hundred thousands in several years, even reaching a million in 10+ years.<br>

+-- When most countries join the system they will even compete how has better adoption, and eventually their CBs will start acquiring Bitcoin as part of their reserves.
+Banks will also own Btc as reserve asset.

 ### What next ? [[ToC](#toc)]
 {: #what-next }
 First it's important to learn as much and have wide understanding of it all.
 Since this system is not forced but is **Opt-In** (freely choose to use it / be involved and make better world) just learning about it is already a contribution.
 Next then comes playing with it and later teaching others around you (it's virtuous to teach people) and to promote it.
 There is a famous meme (rapidly spread cultural element): **[LaserEyes](https://www.wealthsimple.com/en-ca/magazine/laser-eyes-crypto)** - significant focus on important thing that can make a difference.<br>